Major Story Arcs

 Powers & Abilities

 Photokinetic Vision: Duke is a metahuman with the power to take in more light than regular humans, faster than regular human beings and manipulate the way he processes light.
 This gives Duke the ability to preceive light differently and see things other people can't.
 He can see changes and distortions in light such as light being filtered or absorbed, as well as detect the minuscule reflections of light from trace amounts of Nth Metal embedded in the organic tissue of dead metahumans.
 Duke can also see a few minutes into the past by seeing the "ghost" of where the light had been in the area.
-Duke also uses this ability in combat, seeing where light will be and looking moments into the future to predict his opponent's next move
+Duke also uses this ability in combat, seeing where light will be to look moments into the future and predict his opponent's next move

 Highly Intelligent: Duke proved to be an intellectually gifted individual from a young age.
 At the age of 12, Duke was up for a genius grant alongside the original Mr. Bloom - Darryl Gutierrez.
 Duke continued to show high intelligence before being taken under Batman's wing when he was able to deduce the identities of Batman, Nightwing and Robin.
 After the events of Robin War and Superheavy, Duke received training from Bruce Wayne.
 Under Bruce Wayne's tutelage Duke, as all Bruce's allies do, studied all the necessary disciplines Bruce learned abroad to be Batman.